KatherineMichel/creating-the-reinhardt-family-reunion-website/project-management.md

 4) What is our team planning on doing that might affect other teams?

 Demonstrate and Validate Sprint (11.2)
-Figure 11-5: Demonstrate and Validate Sprint—Inputs, Tools, and Outputs INPUTS
+INPUTS
 1. Scrum Core Team*
 2. Sprint Deliverables*